I am a documentary artist, researcher, investigator, and filmmaker who returned to visual expression after a 12-year career as a civil-rights lawyer.

 Invited speaker, Yale Law School; The New School (Documentary Strategies); ICP (Images and Ideas; Image Strategies for Human Rights);

-Amherst College; SUNY Binghamton (Human Rights Research); NYU (Methodologies graduate course); Pace (Art as a Vehicle for Social Change); SVA (Book Design); American University of Kuwait (Art & Graphic Design), Johannes Gutenberg University Mainz (Institute for Film, Theater, Media and Cultural Studies, Germany), Arizona State University (Art Dept.) (2018-2023).
+Amherst College (Documentary Photography); Columbia School of Journalism; SUNY Binghamton (Human Rights Research); NYU (Methodologies graduate course); Pace (Art as a Vehicle for Social Change, Photography & Economics); SVA (i3 lecture, Book Design); American University of Kuwait (Art & Graphic Design), Johannes Gutenberg University Mainz (Institute for Film, Theater, Media and Cultural Studies, Germany), Arizona State University (Art Dept.); Nearest Truth Photobook Workshop; The Trinity School (2018-2023).

 Panelist, "ICP Lab: Blue Skies and Bad Dreams," ICP Museum (New York, NY, 22 April 2018).